-All Bell volunteers must be capable of interacting with community members, agency staff and service users in a pleasant and professional manner.
+All Bell volunteers must be capable of interacting with community members, agency staff, and service users in a pleasant and professional manner.
 Sensitivity to challenges faced by individuals with mental, intellectual, and economic disability is essential.

-Special Event Volunteer – Summer 2019
+Special Event Volunteers – Summer 2019

 Hours will vary between 8 and 15 hours per week depending on need.